EnglishScore/mobile-interview-technical-assignment/README.md

 # mobile-interview-technical-assignment
-The mobile technical challenge infrastructure
+The infrastructure for technical challenge used for candidates interviewing for Mobile Development positions at EnglishScore.